×

 Evolution of Stepney Tyres

-Car manufacturers started mass producing their vehicles to have room for a spare tyre that would be shipped to their customers.
-Locations of these tyres would feature in the boot of the car, but sometimes even on the exterior the car, whether it be attached on the rear of side.
+Car manufacturers started mass-producing their vehicles to have room for a spare tyre that would be shipped to their customers.
+Locations of these tyres would feature in the boot of the car, but sometimes even on the exterior of the car, whether it be attached to the rear or side.

 Many SUVs and pick-up trucks started making the spare tyre a personality trait of the vehicle.
 4x4s such as the Jeep Wrangler and Land Rover Defender were sold with a spare tyre on the rear exterior of the car, even years after the spare tyre was slowly removed from car exteriors as a popular feature.